r-dbi/RSQLite/revdep/README-f-revdep.md

   Don't need to call dbFetch() for statements, only for queries
 Error: No value given for placeholder chrom, strand, chromStart, chromEnd, name, score, thickStart, thickEnd, itemRgb, blockCount, blockSizes, chromStarts, id, description
 Execution halted

-checking tests ...
-ERROR
-  Running ‘run_unitTests.R’ [144s/254s]
-Running the tests in ‘tests/run_unitTests.R’ failed.
-Last 13 lines of output:
-  GenomicFeatures RUnit Tests - 75 test functions, 1 error, 0 failures
-  ERROR in test_makeTxDbFromBiomart: Error in bmAttrFilt("attributes", mart, verbose = verbose) :
-    biomaRt error: looks like we're connecting to incompatible version of BioMart suite.

-  Test files with failing tests

-     test_makeTxDbFromBiomart.R
-       test_makeTxDbFromBiomart

-  Error in BiocGenerics:::testPackage("GenomicFeatures") :
-    unit tests failed for package GenomicFeatures
-  Calls: <Anonymous> -> <Anonymous>
-  In addition: There were 50 or more warnings (use warnings() to see the first 50) Execution halted

 checking for missing documentation entries ...
 WARNING Undocumented code objects: